-For the foregoing reasons, in accordance with paragraphs 4(i) of the Policy and 15 of the Rules, the Panel orders that the disputed domain name <sodexo.email> be transferred to the Complainant.
+For the foregoing reasons, in accordance with paragraphs 4(i) of the Policy and 15 of the Rules, the Panel finds that the Complaint has been established.
+Accordingly, the Panel orders that the disputed domain name <tubi.bz> be transferred to the Complainant.

-/Debrett G. Lyons/ Debrett G. Lyons Sole Panelist Date: May 24, 2022
+/Debrett G. Lyons/ Debrett G. Lyons Sole Panelist

+Date: August 3, 2022